 Developing nations and developed nations tend to produce different goods.
 Consumer goods are frequently produced in poor, developing countries, while the most developed countries concentrate on more expensive capital goods.
 Capital goods are the goods that you use at work to produce goods and services.

 Note that point about goods and services.
 Many people may think of capital goods as simply factory equipment.
 The rich, developed country produces sewing machines and exports them to the poor, developing country.
-The developing nation pays for the machines by exporting some of the underwear back to the developed nation.
+The developing nation pays for the sewing machines by exporting some of the underwear back to the developed nation.
 However, capital goods include many goods that are not used in factories, or export industries.
 For example, the developing country will frequently import equipment for its hospitals, which provide services for its own people and do not earn money from abroad.
 This is still capital equipment even though it is not used in a factory and produces little or nothing for export.

 The United States never had an extended period of rapid growth like Japan, South Korea, Taiwan, Hong Kong, Singapore, or China.
 Many other developing nations have also had extended periods of growth far above the two percent per capita growth that has been typical of American economic history.
 The United States started out rich, largely because it had natural resources.
 Furthermore, the United States started its development earlier than most other nations.
 It grew slowly, as mentioned above typically at about 2% a year per capita.
 Per capita means per person.
 Similar stories can be told about the development of Canada, Australia, and New Zealand.
 This slow growth would be disappointing for today's 3rd world countries.

 Of course, China's rapid growth is also creating enormous demand for natural resources which has allowed many poor nations to achieve high growth without making the transition to industry.

 The poorer nations have done well in recent years, far better than the rich nations.
 We can expect this to continue as we see the relative "rise of the West" is replaced by the relative "rise of the rest."